 For the most frequently utilized and frequently the most expensive furniture piece, selecting an item that not just looks great but will also last over time is the best investment you could make.

 Unfortunately, even though most people think that their brand new sofa will last between 7 and 30 years, the reality isn’t so pleasant.
-The lifespan of a sofa bought in the present is between seven and fifteen years, however, there are six indicators before the arms falling off, and it could be the time to look for a new one.
+The lifespan of a sofa bought in the present is between seven and fifteen years, however, there are six indicators before the arms fall off, and it could be the time to look for a new one.

 How do I choose a durable sofa?